 The default PHP setup

 OpenLiteSpeed comes with a PHP script handler, a PHP external application configured, and a pre-built PHP 5.6 executable (as of this writing) with minimum features.
 The external application and script handler are set at the server level.
-First, we will examine these default configurations:
+We will also list the default

 The default lsphp external application

 The default PHP external application is called “lsphp”.

 WebAdmin console => Server Configuration => External App => lsphp